-acts as a forum for political and policy debate on issues affecting the county and its people.
+- acts as a forum for political and policy debate on issues affecting the county and its people.

 The Council operates a committee system which means that, apart from day-to-day operational decisions, decisions are made by committees comprised of Councillors from all political groups.

 View details of the Council's committees, including their members and when they meet.

-The Council has two scrutiny committees which focus on health issues.
+The Council has one scrutiny committee which focuses on health issues.

 Council meetings are usually open to the public.
 To see agendas, reports and notes view the meetings calendar.